shibili07/Noor-Fragrances/Errors.md

 - change password not working [✔]
 - in wish list delete a item in second page
-- admin login fecth swal
+- admin login fecth swal [✔]
+- user can delete the profile image [✔]
+- give sort also the offer

+- add to cart , add to wishlist , shop home pages [✔]

+- Out of stok invisible into the cart [✔]

+- retry payment payment failed not done , also give ttl in order failed